 After getting certain recommendations from our tool, you can contact our staff to confirm the banks that are applicable for your business.
 They will further inform you about how the application process works and what you’ll need to prepare.

 If you use our banking service together with our incorporation service, the fee will be $499 per only one application.
 You can opt for your premium banking service, which costs you $700 for a maximum of 5 applications.

 You can make the payment the same way as when you pay for our incorporation service.
-Once the payment is made, our staff will reach out to you for order confirmation.
+Once we confirm the payment, our staff will reach out to you for order verification.

 Step 3.
 Follow the KYC Procedure

 Subsequently, we will collect some necessary documents from you, complying with KYC procedure.
-Generally, for a bank account application, you will need to provide us with the following documents:
+Generally, for a bank account application, you’ll need to provide us with the following documents:

 - Certified copies of passports of all members of your limited company or LLP